DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > A _silverthorn collar_ is affected normally by <span class="citation">Khazan's Spell Drain (p.
 167)</span> at <span class="citation">Chapter 11: Van Richten's Tower (p.
 167)</span>.
 If her collar is removed, Zuleika is glad to help the players rescue Emil from Castle Ravenloft in [[Arc P - Ravenloft Heist]].

 > [!info]+ **The Chains**
-> The chains connecting Ilya and Zuleika's collars to the cavern wall have the statistics of a *chain (10 feet)*, as described in <span class="citation">Player's Handbook, p.
+> The chains connecting Ilya and Zuleika's collars to the cavern wall have the statistics of a *chain (10 feet)*, as described in <span class="citation">Player's Handbook (p.
 151)</span>, with an AC of 19.

 When the two prisoners first notice the players, Ilya presses himself against the back of his cage, clearly terrified, while Zuleika watches quietly.
 Ilya demands to know who the players are and whether they’re members of the werewolf pack.